preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates-omnia-7/index.rst

 Process Templates in Omnia 7.0
 =============================================

 **This option is available in Omnia 7.0.
-Work on this documentation has just started**.
+Work on this documentation is ongoing**.

 Use these options to create teamplates for processes.
 All process steps can have a different layout, if needed.